alexs2112/MonoRogue/Roadmap.md

    * Make sure each item and creature have non-temp description text
    * Make sure the user manual is up to date and has corresponding pages that can be viewed from the help menu in game.
 Probably compile it into a pdf when distributing.
    * Make sure all in game terminology is correct
-   * Screenshots, GameJolt page, Itch page, Itch+GJ profile
+   * Screenshots, GameJolt page, Itch page, Itch+GJ profile, RogueBasin page

  * **Release!**